TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 New!
 Aero Face Masks

 Reusable two-pack masks.
-Made from 100% washable,
+Made from 100% washable, breathable cotton for
-breathable cotton for everyday comfort and ease.
-Complete
+everyday comfort and ease.

-with an interior filter pocket. **We've got you covered.**
+To help communities impacted by COVID-19, Aero is donating to Direct Relief, a
+non-profit organization that provides essential medical resources to people
+affected by poverty or emergency situations.

 Shop Girls Shop Guys